My 2020 word of the year is gray because I want to live more in the gray areas of life. My usually black-or-white thinking led to frustration.

 I love the fresh start of a new year.
 This year is even more exciting since it’s the start of a new decade.
 I’ve been working with a therapist for the past few months.
 One thing that we are focusing on is changing how I see things in life.
 My thinking tends to be very black or white.
 Either I’ve succeeded at something or it’s a failure.
 Either the day is productive or it’s a wash.
 I’m either eating healthy and exercising or I’m eating junk food constantly.
 There’s not much middle ground in my mind, at least not for myself.

 That’s where my 2020 word of the year comes in: Gray.
 It seems like a weird word for something like this, but I need to learn to see the gray matter.
 If I miss a workout or two, I don’t have to give up completely.
 If I wake up grumpy, the whole day doesn’t have to be hell.
 And if I don’t accomplish a set of goals, it doesn’t mean the day was worthless.
 One negative event doesn’t have to change the entire day from good to bad.
 The world is not one or the other.

 Why I Chose Gray as My 2020 Word of the Year

 This year, and this decade, I want to learn to embrace the gray area.
-I want to find balance between relaxation and productivity.
+I want to find a balance between relaxation and productivity.
 I want to be able to appreciate pajama days without being upset with myself for days.
 And, probably most of all, I want to learn how to bounce back.
-I need to be able to rest or not finish a to-do list, accept it and jump back in the next day instead of beating myself up.
-Black or white thinking has led to years of discouragement, frustration and lack of motivation.
-My hope is that my 2020 word of the year: GRAY will lead to contentment, understanding and accomplishment.
+I need to be able to rest or not finish a to-do list, accept it, and jump back in the next day instead of beating myself up.
+Black or white thinking has led to years of discouragement, frustration, and lack of motivation.
+My hope is that my 2020 word of the year: GRAY will lead to contentment, understanding, and accomplishment.